lindanimoyo-plantpath/sciprog-sfu.github.io/lessons/README.md

 Workshop Format and Expectations
 --------------------------------

--   Workshops typically last one hour, but can be extended to two hours.
+-   Workshops typically last 60 minutes, but can be extended to 90 minutes.

 -   Hands-on coding demos are better than slides for teaching software tools.